 - Trial-and-Error Gameplay: Sometimes you'll pick up an item, and it'll trigger a trap later.

-- Unwinnable by Design: On the other hand, sometimes you'll decline to pick it up and you can't win without it.
+- Unwinnable by Design: On the other hand, sometimes you'll decline to pick up an item and find you can't win without it.

 - Violation of Common Sense: At one point, a giant asks you whether you want him to eat you.
 You have to agree to progress.

-- Wanton Cruelty to the Common Apostrophe: You'd think a BBC educational title would be more careful to avoid things like "It's mouth is open wide."
+- Wanton Cruelty to the Common Comma: You'd think a BBC educational title would be more careful to avoid things like "It's mouth is open wide."